dagfs/dagfs.github.io/artikler/jul/user-select.md

 ## User select:all;

-By adding some CSS to the table, we can make all the text in the cells are selectable by a sinlge click.
-This solution currently works for firefox and Chrome.
+By adding some CSS to the table, we can make all the text in the cells are selectable by a single click.
+This solution currently works for Firefox and Chrome.

 The CSS we have added to the table is: